This post may contain affiliate or sponsored links. Please read our disclosure policy.

 What are the best teen Bibles?
 After years of working in youth ministry and parenting teens ourselves, we have narrowed down what we think are some of the top Bibles for teen girls and boys.

-With our tips and recommendations, we hope to help you find an engaging and trustworthy Bible translation, as well as, help you encourage your tween or teen begin reading it on his/her own.
+With our tips and recommendations, we hope to help you find an engaging and trustworthy teen Bible translation, as well as, help you encourage your teenager to begin reading it on his/her own.
 Hebrews 4:12 reminds us that “the word of God is alive and active.”
 Pray that God would do what he promised in your teen and the Holy Spirit would give them clarity as they read His word.

 It’s a difficult balance to engage teens without watering down God’s Word to the point of being merely a motivational message.
 Although there are many different versions of the Bible to speak our teen’s language, our choices only include ones like the NIV that remain closer to the original text.

-While we feel it is important to have a version that accurately communicates the Bible’s original text, we do love the use of fonts, graphics and devotionals to engage teens.
+While we feel it is important to have a version that is accurate in its translation, we do love the use of fonts, graphics and devotionals to engage teen girls and teen boys.
 Our picks are culturally relevant in this aspect while still remaining faithful to the original text.

-With small children you can read them the Bible and help set aside time for them to be in God’s word.
-If you ask your teen if they’ve read their Bible today, you will likely be met with eye rolls and sighs.
+With small children, you can read them the Bible and help set aside time for them to be in God’s word.
+As your kids get into their double digits, though, you’ll notice a shift.
+Ask your teen if they’ve read their Bible today, and there’s a good chance you’ll be met with eye rolls and sighs.